-The molten metal is injected into the mould under pressure.
+The molten metal is injected into the mold under pressure.
 This results in a more homogeneous part, generally good surface finish and good dimensional accuracy, compared to that achieved using conventional casting methods.
 A result of this is the significant reduction in the requirement for post casting processing to achieve the required final configuration.

 Here are the common alloys used in die cast tooling:

 Is cast at a temperature of 650 Celsius.
 It is often alloyed with Silicon and Copper.
 Silicon increases the melt fluidity whilst it reduces machinability, Copper increases hardness and reduces the ductility.
 A low amount of Copper (less than 0.6%) gives improved chemical resistance, and is often used in marine applications.
 A high silicon content (improved wear resistance), is often used in automotive applications where wear resistance is important.